apache/sling-whiteboard/content-package-2-feature-model/README.md

 As shown above, run modes in the path lead the tool to create a dedicated _Apache Sling Feature_ model file containing all interested OSGi configurations/bundles.

+### Known limitations

+Multiple Run Modes are not supported yet.

 ## Sample APIs

 ```java